 This option is contingent upon your application approval by your chosen lender.
 If approved, you may borrow up to the cost of attendance for the summer term.

-Please complete and submit the Summer Loan Request to our office after you have registered for your summer courses.
+Please complete the Summer Loan Request after you have registered for your summer courses.

 We encourage students who are considering summer study to try to plan for the entire year in advance in order to stretch their aid to help with summer tuition costs.
 You must be enrolled for at least 4 credits for the Full Summer Semester OR at least 3 credits during the Summer I, Summer II, OR Summer III session to receive a summer loan.
 You may receive a Summer Loan only for the summer term in which you are enrolled.